Detection and Response

 About the Zero Day Initiative

-Founded in 2005, Trend Micro’s Zero Day Initiative pioneered the development of the responsible disclosure market for vulnerabilities, which leverages bug bounty rewards to incentivise researchers.
-The programme has reported more than 7,500 flaws to affected vendors to date.
+Founded in 2005, Trend Micro’s Zero Day Initiative pioneered the development of the responsible disclosure market for vulnerabilities, which leverages bug bounty rewards to incentivize researchers.
+The program has reported more than 7,500 flaws to affected vendors to date.
 Over 10,000 researchers globally have now been paid more than $25 million in bounties.

 See the entire break down of how Trend Micro stacks up against other security vendors in the Quantifying the Public Vulnerability Market: 2021 report by Omdia.